alaiacano/banditapi-client/README.md

 * getting info on a running test
 * selecting an arm to display
 * updating the algorithm with the test results

-Features that haven't been implemented yet:

-* create a new test
+* create a new test of one of the supported algorithms (see the [documentation](http://banditapi.herokuapp.com/docs) for a list).

 ### Usage